 According to The Balance Small Business, commercial banks – like Citicorp, Wells Fargo and Bank of America – consider startup funding one of the riskiest types of loans.
 For this reason, many entrepreneurs have to secure their funding for startups through other sources.

 At Associates Home Loan, a lender who provides lower-interest loans to small business owners, we get a lot of questions from small business owners about alternative lending sources.
-The following provides an explanation of what alternative credit is as well as its advantages for the small business owner.
+The following provides an explanation of whatis as well as its advantages for the small business owner.

 Alternative Lending Defined